 Dr. Breien reviews some of the surgical advances that have made total knee replacement one of the safest and most effective surgeries available.

 Surgical advances in minimally invasive techniques

 “Knee replacement surgery has been performed for more than 50 years,” explains Dr. Breien.
 “Initially it was performed as a maximally invasive surgery with long incisions.
 Incision size caused excessive tissue trauma.
 Then, surgeons began handling procedures through microincisions.
 This approach had its own issues.
 When incisions were too small, long-term results were compromised because surgeons couldn’t see what they were doing.
 The pendulum swung back.
-Today, our minimally invasive standard calls for incisions that are five to seven inches long, depending on the person.
-These incisions are smaller than they’d been historically, but large enough for accurate performance.
+Today, minimally invasive surgery calls for shorter incisions, but the incisions are still long enough to achieve predictable, precise results.
 Huge incisions are a thing of the past.”